Dalhousie University Faculty of Engineering

-The Faculty of Engineering at Dalhousie University is a Canadian faculty of Dalhousie University located in Halifax, Nova Scotia.
+The Faculty of Engineering at Dalhousie University is a faculty of Dalhousie University in Halifax, Nova Scotia.

+History

 The Faculty of Engineering was officially founded on 1 April 1997 with the merger of the Technical University of Nova Scotia (TUNS) into Dalhousie University.
+Dalhousie University had previously established an engineering faculty in 1905, but it was expensive to maintain, and in 1906, it was merged into the TUNS, which was established by a consortium of provincial universities and other interested bodies.